Types

 Outdoor / Specialised / Standing LiftsVaries widely; often in the higher end of ranges depending on complexity & features

-Note: Some suppliers list reconditioned straight lifts “from £875–£990” as entry-level deals
+Note: Some suppliers list reconditioned straight lifts “from £875–£990” for basic models with standard single-flight installation

 What Determines How Much You Should Pay